 513 which structure should be used in the subsequent iteration to best improve the align-

 514 ment.
-The transformation from this one-time alignment is preserved and used as the
+The transformation from this one-time expert-guided alignment is preserved and used as the

 515 canonical fMOST atlas to AllenCCFv3 mapping in the pipeline.